dpizar/react-redux-realworld-example-app/README.md

 GKE_PROJECT
 ```
 ## Deploy Application
-Make a change to any part of the code or manuallu trigger the workflow *Deploy realworld-app to GKE*.
+Make a change to any part of the code or manually trigger the workflow *Deploy realworld-app to GKE*.
-The React + Redux app should have been deployed to your GKE.
+The React + Redux app should have been deployed to your GKE cluster.

 ## Manually Deploying Application
 After the terraform infrastructure is up and running we can deploy our real world application.